International Day of Women and Girls in Science

 • The Faculty actively promotes the integration of women and the advancement of their careers.

-• To reach potential students, the Faculty participates in the “Frauen in die Technik (FIT)” information days.
+• To reach potential female students, the Faculty participates in the “Frauen in die Technik (FIT)” information days.

 • All job advertisements are published on the international platform European Women in Mathematics.